odisfm/zcx-core/docs/content/lessons/overlays-layers.md

 ## Overlays

-Overlays are like a combination of modes and pages, but specifically for [named controls](../lessons/getting-started/zcx-concepts.md#named-controls), which are not affected by the page system.
+Overlays are like a combination of modes and pages.

-An overlay is a collection of named control definitions, just like in `named_controls.yaml`.
-When we enable the overlay, we associate any number of buttons with alternative control definitions.
+When an overlay is active, we can enable any number of matrix sections or alternate named control definitions.

-When we disable the overlay, we return to the default definitions in `named_controls.yaml`.
+The pages system still functions as normal.
+However, when an overlay is active, we can override the usual sections that appear on that page with different ones.

+Overlays can also define new versions of your named controls, which isn't possible with the pages system.

 ### Defining overlays